Demo mode

 The demo mode (short for "demonstration mode", also sometimes mentioned as floor mode or kiosk mode) is a feature often found in consumer electronics.
-A demo mode is usually programmed into the floor model's firmware, which may be accessed by the pressing of a combination of keys and/or the launch of a program.
+A demo mode is usually programmed into the floor model's firmware, which may be accessed by pressing a combination of keys and/or the launch of a program.
 Demo mode is usually activated by retail stores on their consumer electronics floor models.
 The demo mode may also be pre-enabled on the floor model.
 The purpose of a demo mode is threefold: